Prefest2018/Prefest/tool/README.md

 ### 1. Launch
-**double click on file 'prefest.bat' to launch PREFEST** After that Appium is launched(touch 'start service' to start the service) and the GUI of PREFEST is shown:
+**double click on file 'prefest.bat' to launch PREFEST** After that Appium is launched(touch 'start service' to start the service) and the GUI of PREFEST is shown.
-![avatar][prefestgui]

 ### 2. Project Location
 **select the home of AUT(app under test given in the 'app' folder given), in the 'location home'**